-The application for RFGH does not include the licensing of increased emissions or the installation of new or modified equipment.
-Therefore, the license is considered to be a renewal of currently licensed emission units only and has been processed through Major and Minor Source Air Emission License Regulations, 06-096 Code of Maine Rules (C.M.R.) ch.
-115.
+The application for Tambrands does not include the licensing of increased emissions or the installation of new or modified equipment above minimum licensing thresholds; licensing Boilers #3 and #4 to fire only Natural Gas, removal of Boiler #5, and the addition of insignificant process lines will increase emissions by less than 4 ton/year for each single pollutant and less than 8 ton/year for all pollutants combined.
+The license is therefore considered to be a renewal of currently licensed emission units and a minor revision and has been processed through Major and Minor Source Air Emission License Regulations, 06-096 Code of Maine Rules (C.M.R.) ch.
+115. The facility is licensed as follows: